Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification: Abstract

 \section{Abstract}

-The performance of physical workers is significantly influenced by the quantity of their motions.
-However, monitoring and assessing these motions is challenging due to the complexities of motion sensing, tracking, and quantification.
-Recent advancements have utilized in-situ video analysis for real-time observation of worker behaviors, enabling data-driven quantification of motion amounts.
-Nevertheless, there are limitations to monitoring worker movements using video data.
-This paper introduces a novel framework based on computer vision to track and quantify the motion of workers' upper and lower limbs, issuing alerts when the motion reaches critical thresholds.
-Using joint position data from posture estimation, the framework employs Hotelling’s $T^2$ statistic to quantify and monitor motion amounts, integrating computer vision tools to address challenges in automated worker training and enhance exploratory research in this field.
-We collected data of participants performing lifting and moving tasks with large boxes and small wooden cubes, to simulate macro and micro assembly tasks respectively.
-It was found that the correlation between workers' joint motion amount and the Hotelling’s T$^2$ statistic was approximately 35\% greater for micro tasks compared to macro tasks, highlighting the framework's ability to identify fine-grained motion differences.
-This study demonstrates the effectiveness of the proposed system in real-time applications across various industry settings.
-It provides a tool for enhancing worker safety and productivity through precision motion analysis and proactive ergonomic adjustments.
+The performance of physical workers is significantly influenced by the extent of their motions.
+However, monitoring and assessing these motions remains a challenge.
+Recent advancements have enabled in-situ video analysis for real-time observation of worker behaviors.
+This paper introduces a novel framework for tracking and quantifying upper and lower limb motions, issuing alerts when critical thresholds are reached.
+Using joint position data from posture estimation, the framework employs Hotelling’s $T^2$ statistic to quantify and monitor motion amounts.
+A significant positive correlation was noted between motion warnings and the overall NASA Task Load Index (TLX) workload rating (\textit{r} = 0.218, \textit{p} = 0.0024).
+A supervised Random Forest model trained on the collected motion data was benchmarked against multiple datasets including UCF Sports Action and UCF50, and was found to effectively generalize across environments, identifying ergonomic risk patterns with accuracies up to 94\%.